lecode-official/mvvm-framework/Documentation/QuickStart.md

 </Window>
 ```

 Now we have to create the main view, which displays our todo list.
 All views have to be of type `Page` (or be derived from `Page`).
-So please go ahead and add about
+So please go ahead and add the
 `MainView.xaml`.
 At first you have to tell the MVVM Framework which view model belongs to the view, so that the correct view model can be instantiated when navigating
 to the view.
 This is done via the `ViewModelAttribute`: